namitanaikwadi04/namitanaikwadi04/README.md

 ### 🤔 I’m looking for help with...

-I’m currently looking for **full-time opportunities** in **software development**, **cloud engineering**, or **cybersecurity**.
+I’m currently looking for **full-time opportunities** in **software development**, **AI engineering**.
 I’m eager to grow in a professional environment and contribute to building innovative solutions.
 If you know of any opportunities or have advice — I'd love to hear from you!

 ---